sshahram/Horiseon/README.md

 # Code Refactor

-The main purpose of this project is to refactor the current code written for "Horiseon Social Solution Services"
+The main purpose of this project is to refactor the current code written for Horiseon website by restructuring and adding semantic HTML elements for screen readers.

 ## Task List